Matador Volunteer

 If you go over and show them how beautiful they are after every shot, it will bring them into the experience and they won’t be as shy.
 This is the beauty of digital photography.

-When you’re a guest in someone else’s village it is best to be very aware of your own actions.
-I have found that asking permission or advice about where to set up your tent, or take a pee, goes a long way.
+When you’re a guest in someone else’s village, be very aware of your own actions.
+I’ve found that asking permission or advice about where to set up your tent, or take a pee, goes a long way.

 It shows them that you respect their space and you are grateful for their hospitality.
 It’s almost always a good rule of thumb to assume that the oldest guy in the group has the most authority, and is therefore the one to ask.